Featured image of post Mentors: Why You Need One, What It Takes, And How to Get Them

 The 5 Moves That Actually Matter

-Clearly articulate what you want to achieve through mentorship.
-Best for: Those seeking direction in their career.
-This clarity will help you find a mentor who aligns with your aspirations.
+Define what you want to achieve through mentorship.
+Best for: Those seeking clarity in their career path.
+A clear goal helps you find a mentor who aligns with your aspirations.

 How to Put This Into Practice